Smallmouth Bass

 Abundance: Common in many of the coolwater rivers and reservoirs in the mountain and foothill region of NC.

-The following fishing regulations are effective August 1, 2012 to July 31, 2013.
+The following fishing regulations are effective Aug.1 of each year.

-Inland Fishing Regulations (PDF)
+Inland Fishing Regulations

 Regulatory authority between the Wildlife Resources Commission and Division of Marine Fisheries.
 Inland game fish regulations include Manner of Taking, Seasons and Using Trotlines and Set-hooks.